VZR Model One is a new high-end gaming headset from Apple's former lead audio engineer

 That said, without hearing them for ourselves it’s hard to know how well that claim holds up.
 The idea of an audiophile-grade gaming headset is definitely intriguing, but the execution is really all that matters.

-If you're ready to go hands-on with them yourself, VZR says it's opening up pre-orders on its website starting today, and will have more news to share about the headset before it officially launches later this year.
+If you're ready to go hands-on with them yourself, VZR says it will opening up pre-orders on its website soon and will have more news to share about the headset before it officially launches later this year.

 - Need a new headset?
 Don't miss our guide to the best PC gaming headsets of 2021